cs205-group11/amazon-recommendation-system/index.md

 * **Accuracy**:
 * **Speedup**: As shown in the "Performance Evaluation" section above, our application is able to achieve a speedup of **1.34**, when running with 16 threads on each node on a 8-node AWS c5.9xlarge-based cluster.
 * **Throughput**: As shown in the "Performance Evaluation" section above, our application is able to handle up to 100 GB of data.
-* **Scalibility**: As shown in the "Performance Evaluation" section above, our application is able to process a range of dataset with different sizes.
+* **scalability**: As shown in the "Performance Evaluation" section above, our application is able to process a range of dataset with different sizes.
 That is, from small dataset (music data with 64,706 reviews) to the entire dataset (over 20 categories with 142.8 million reviews)

 ## Improvements Suggested

-In retrospect, some improvents ca
+In retrospect, some improvents that could be done include:
+* Implement our application on GPU instances to facilitate larger parallelism
+* Implement distributed neural network
+* Implement online recommendation system using streaming data

 ## Interesting Insights